 - You can use some cord hooks to control where the cord goes.

 - You can use a cord cover and paint it the same color as your siding, so it’ll blend right in.

 - Finally, you can add an extension cord to give yourself a little bit of extra “dead space” with the cord.
 If I was doing this, I would run the extension cord along the ground right next to the house and all the way to the corner.
 Then, I’d have the string lights go up the corner of the house and right to the first hook!

 How to hang string lights on a fence

-I love the lights on our patio, but probably my favorite part of our backyard in this house is the string lights that go all along our back fence!
+I love the lights on our patio, but probably my favorite part of our backyard in this house is the string lights that go all along the perimeter our back fence!

 It’s a small detail that adds so much and it was incredibly easy to do.
 This is a really great lighting idea for your backyard if you don’t have any trees or don’t want to add tall poles to your yard.
 You don’t need any special equipment and it can be done in about an hour with basically the exact same strategy as before!

 All we did to hang these string lights on our back fence is drill some screws to the fence, spaced equally all around the yard, and hang the lights from them.
 The lights we use have little tabs above each bulb, perfect for slipping right over a screw.
 Of course, you can also use hooks again here.
 We just liked that the screws blended right into the fence and were totally inconspicuous!